 The ship’s internal configuration and flight deck designs have significantly changed.
 The lower decks incorporate a flexible rapidly reconfigurable layout enabling different layouts and installation of new equipment in command, planning and administration areas.

 The requirement to build in a weight and stability allowance will accommodate the added weight of new systems that will be installed over the 50-year operational life of the ship.
-Removal of one aircraft elevator unit and reducing the number of hangar bays from three to two contributed to a weight reduction of the CVN 21.
+Removal of one aircraft elevator unit and reducing the number of hangar bays from three to two contributed to a weight reduction of the vessels.

 Weapons of Gerald R Ford class

-Gerald R Ford Class carrier aircraft
+Gerald R Ford class aircraft carrier performance

 The requirement for a higher sortie rate at 160 sorties a day with surges to a maximum of 220 sorties a day in times of crisis and intense air warfare activity led to design changes in the flight deck.

-The flight deck has a relocated smaller island, while there are three rather than four deck-edge elevators.
+The flight deck has a relocated smaller island while there are three rather than four deck-edge elevators.
 Deck extensions also increase the aircraft parking areas.
 Aircraft service stations are located near the 18 refuelling and rearming stops.

-If successful, EMALS technology offers the potential benefit of finer aircraft acceleration control, which leads to lower stress levels in the aircraft and pilots, provides a slower launch speed for unmanned air vehicles and allows a wider window of wind-over-deck speed required for the launch sequence.
+EMALS technology offers the potential benefit of finer aircraft acceleration control, which leads to lower stress levels in the aircraft and pilots, provides a slower launch speed for unmanned air vehicles and allows a wider window of wind-over-deck speed required for the launch sequence.

 The contract for the development of an advanced turbo-electric arrestor gear was awarded to General Atomics.
-The electro-magnetic motor applies control to the synthetic arrestor cable to reduce the maximum tensions in the cable and reduce the peak load on the arrestor hook and the aircraft fuselage.
+The electromagnetic motor applies control to the synthetic arrestor cable to reduce the maximum tensions in the cable and reduce the peak load on the arrestor hook and the aircraft fuselage.

 Aircraft weapon loading